 With the last of its members, Alok Rawat finishing his term on October 19, all five member positions in NCW are currently vacant.
 The only person holding office at the moment is its Chairperson Rekha Sharma.
 No new appointments have been made since the expiry of the three-year term of any of the previous members.

 Of the five members, two positions are reserved for a female candidate representing Schedule Castes (SC) and Schedules Tribes (ST) so as to ensure that the Commission has enough representation from the most marginalised communities to handle complaints from them.
-However, after expiry of the term of former SC and ST members Shamina Shafiq and Laldingliani Sailo, these positions have remained vacant since April 2015 and September 2016, respectively.
+However, after the expiry of the term of the former ST member Laldingliani Sailo in September 2016, the position has remained unfilled.
+The post of the SC member has been vacant for even longer.
 The fourth member Sushma Sahu’s term got over in August, while the fifth member Rekha Sharma took over as the NCW chairperson once her term as member got over in the same month.
 Alok Rawat, who was appointed by the present government, was the first-ever male appointee to the women’s commission.

 Besides handling regular cases of domestic violence and other grievances, with the outpouring of sexual harassment complaints over the last month amid the #MeToo movement, the NCW had recently announced a dedicated email address (email@example.com) to handle such cases.
 This month it is also scheduled to hold consultations with legal experts and civil society stakeholders on possible legislative amendments to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.